SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

 #### C. Use existing join alias defined on the query builder (ORM).

 So as explained above you can add some joins dynamically.
-But in case you've already set some joins on the query builder and you want to use them, you can use the `setParts()` method from the `lexik_form_filter.query_builder_updater` service.
+But in case you've already set some joins on the query builder and you want to use them, you can use the `setParts()` method from the `spiriit_form_filter.query_builder_updater` service.
 This method allow you to pre-set aliases to use for each relation (join).

 ```php